wujue0115/super-typer/README.md

 - `text`: The content to be typed.
 - `options`: The options of this command, it will override the `global options`.
-- `callbacks`: The callbacks of this command, it will override the `global callbacks`.

 #### `backspace(count, options, callbacks)`